 Although the world we live in is varied and complex, it is actually made up of only a limited number of chemical elements.
 We know today that only 90 such elements exist naturally on Earth.
 The origin of these elements is a longstanding scientific problem that requires close collaboration between nuclear physics and astrophysics.
 In this lecture, we address questions like: Why does gold cost so much more than iron?
 Or more profoundly: Where do the chemical building blocks of humankind come from?
 To investigate such questions, two possible scenarios responsible for the origin of the chemical elements (the Big Bang and nucleosynthesis within stars) are discussed.
 We shall find out that the stars are fascinating "cooking pots" of the Universe and we are made of stardust!
 The iron in our blood and the calcium in our bones were all forged in stars.

 How did the Universe begin?
 What is the origin of all the energy and matter in our Universe?
 Astronomers seek the answers to these questions by observing the Universe and trying to unlock its secrets.
 In this session, we will trace the history of the Big Bang Theory with special emphasis on the astronomers and the important astronomical observations that gave rise to the theory.
 How will the Universe end?
 In addition to helping us understand the origin of the Universe, the Big Bang Theory also can help predict the future Fate of Universe and how the curtain will close on the universe as we know it.

-The registration fee for the Saturday Morning Physics program is $45.
+The registration fee for the Saturday Morning Physics program is $50.
 Please follow this link to register for the program.
-If you would further like to be considered for a scholarship to defer costs to the program, click this link to submit a scholarship application

 To be awarded a final certificate, you will need to complete at least 4 out of 6 events.
 Regular attendance is highly recommended!